friedow/friedow/README.md

   </a>
 </h1>

+I'm passionate about:
-I'm a software architect with a passion for creating products that simplify problems and make people smile.
+- 😊 creating products that simplify problems and make people smile
+-

 ### Working on